Skip to content

 Local directory mounts

-When using --local-dir, the specified host directory is mounted directly as the workspace.
+When using --local-dir, the specified host directory is mounted into the guest at ~/<basename> (i.e. /home/shed/<basename>), and an interactive login lands there.
 No volume is created and --repo cannot be used.
 VZ uses VirtioFS; Firecracker uses 9P over TCP.

 shed list